masagrator/nvn-shader-compiler/README.md

 # Technical notes

 Found differences between specific glslc binaries:
-- Tomb Raider Definitive Edition 1.0.3 glslc next to using RELR instead of RELA also includes C++ exceptions which explains most of inflated size in comparison to older glslc releases.
+- 17.24-113 glslc next to using RELR instead of RELA also includes C++ exceptions which explains most of inflated size in comparison to older glslc releases.
 Additionally it includes some debug prints related to Switch 2 support, but actual code for generating shaders is not implemented.